List of The Flash characters: Orlin Dwyer / Cicada

 Orlin Dwyer (portrayed by Chris Klein; season 5) is one of the two main antagonists of season five.
-He gets his abilities after being struck by a fragment of the Thinker's satellite, which also leaves his niece Grace in a coma.
-Enraged by this and the loss of her mother (his sister) to an earlier metahuman incident, he vows to exterminate all metahumans using a telekinetic dagger that can nullify their abilities.
-Team Flash dubs him "Cicada".
+He gets his abilities after being struck by a fragment of DeVoe's satellite, which also leaves his niece Grace in a coma.
+Enraged by this and the loss of her mother (his sister) to an earlier metahuman incident, he vows to exterminate all metahumans using a telekinetic dagger that can nullify their abilities, and is dubbed "Cicada" by Team Flash.
 Secretly, he and Grace are aided by Dr. Ambres.

 Mar Novu / Monitor

 Monitor (portrayed by LaMonica Garrett; main: season 6; guest: season 5) is a multiversal being who uses the Book of Destiny to test Earths to see if they are capable of facing an upcoming crisis.
 Notably, he destroys Earth-90 and gives the Book of Destiny to John Deegan to test Earth-1's heroes.

 Mobius / Anti-Monitor

 The Anti-Monitor (portrayed by LaMonica Garrett; season 6) is a multiversal being who plots to destroy all the Earths in the multiverse with his anti-matter powers so that only the anti-matter universe remains.